MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-index-data.md

 ---
 title: Entity data files
-description: Describes the format for defining entity data to be indexed ms.topic: reference ms.date: 7/1/2020
+description: Describes the format for defining entity data to be indexed ms.topic: tutorial ms.date: 7/1/2020
 ---

 # Entity data files

 Entity data files define the entity data to be indexed.
-Each row contains information for a single entity, defined in [JSON format](https://json.org/) and conforming to a specific [schema](reference-index-schema.md) with optional information about its relative probability among other entities.
+Each row contains information for a single entity, defined in [JSON format](https://json.org/) and conforming to a specific [schema](how-to-index-schema.md) with optional information about its relative probability among other entities.

 ## Entity data JSON format